 2. Water supply is a significant potential development limitation in parts of Deer Harbor.
-The growth projections in the Plan indicate a 43% increase in housing units during the 20-year planning period.
-It is difficult to determine if this potential demand can be met by groundwater, due to the lack of adequate groundwater information.
-Since the projected growth is predominately for single family residences, it is likely that most new wells will be required to meet only domestic demand rates.
-If it becomes difficult to drill sufficient wells without encroaching on existing wells, then it is likely that community well systems will be drilled with fewer wells but with higher demands on each well.
-Saltwater conversion may become utilized to meet water demands.
+The growth projections in the Plan-indicate a 43% possible eight percent (8%) increase in housing units during the twenty-year (20) planning period.
+Due to the lack of detailed groundwater information, I it is difficult to determine if this potential demand can be met by groundwater., due to the lack of adequate groundwater information.
+Since the projected growth is predominately for single\family residences, it is likely that most new wells will be required to meet only domestic demand rates.
+If it becomes difficult to drill sufficient develop wells without encroaching on existing wells, then it is likely that more community water well systems will be created drilled with fewer wells but with higher demands on each well.
+Saltwater conversion Desalination may be used become utilized to meet water demands.